igordockx/HA-Thermia-Genesis-Monitoring/README.md

 8) Enjoy!

 Note: By hovering over the Picture elements card you will see which sensor entities are being used.
 Those entities will need to be enabled in the thermiagenesis integration.

+As standard, the heatpump will only take the outdoor temp into account.